Holiday resort report for our 2 week stay at Sandals Royal Bahamian in Oct/Nov 2012, with the added excitement of Hurricane Sandy...

 The hotel management and staff coped admirably with Hurricane Sandy, and we were pleasantly surprised to be told that we'd be offered a replacement holiday (Sandals have given us a credit voucher for the accommodation costs for the entire holiday.
 We'll have to pay for the flights, but have now booked a holiday at Sandals in Antigua for 2013.
 Well done, Sandals!).

 Would we go back to the Bahamas again?
-Well, certainly to the Caribbean, but probably not to the Bahamas.
+Yes, but probably not to Sandals Royal Bahamian.